qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 This is perfectly fine, as there is no test that asks for anything else.
 Because faking like this feels awkward, it urges us to do something about it.

+There are two other techniques to resolve this that we use often use:

-We can either write a next test that will force us to generalize the code, through a technique called _Triangulation_ or see it as a matter of duplication between the test code and the production code: the question values are both in the setup code of the test and in the fake production code.
-We will write more about these two techniques later in this [series](/blog-by-tag#tag-test-driven-development).
+- _Triangulation_: Generalize based on two or more examples (but no less).
+We can write a next test that will force us to generalize the code.

+- _Remove duplication beween code and test_: We can see this as a matter of duplication between the test code and the production code: the question values are both in the setup code of the test and in the fake production code.

+We will explain these later in this [series](/blog-by-tag#tag-test-driven-development).

 ## Effects